colealbon/frumunda/README.md

 # albondigas

 ### WARNING !!!
 this project is under heavy development.

 albondigas is the name of the monorepo.

-news-train is the code behind [cafe-society.news](https://cafe-society.news), a web based RSS reader with machine learning.
+cafe-society.news is the code behind [cafe-society.news](https://cafe-society.news), a web based RSS reader with machine learning.

 ### stack:
 react, blockstack, netlify